logzio/logz-docs/_source/logzio_collections/_tracing-sources/opentelemetry.md

 For a complete working example, you can run <a href ="https://raw.githubusercontent.com/logzio/logz-docs/master/shipping-config-samples/docker-compose.yaml" target = "_blank"> this docker compose file <i class="fas fa-external-link-alt"></i>.</a>

   1. Download the docker compose file.
-  2. Edit the Account Token and the other necessary parameters.
+  2. Edit the Account Token and the other necessary parameters, according to the parameter list in step 2, above.
   3. Run `docker-compose up`.
   4. Head to [http://0.0.0.0:8080/](http://0.0.0.0:8080/) to trigger the event that will generate and send traces to your logz.io account.